sectoidman/GUFG/README.md

 While the Alpha branch currently includes only 2 characters, they are relatively "finished" and can be play tested.

 ###Character Development
+[Starting a new character should be easy](https://github.com/h-forrest-alexander/GUFG/wiki/How-To-Develop-A-Character).
+Let us know if you run into any problems.

 ###Engine Development

 ###Testing and Contributing on Mac OS X and Clang/LLVM
 We have only taken a preliminary look at GUFG on Mac OS X.